 Nike (NKE) closed at $100.24 in the latest trading session, marking a -1.75% move from the prior day.
 This change lagged the S&P 500's daily loss of 1.57%.
 Elsewhere, the Dow lost 1.57%, while the tech-heavy Nasdaq lost 1.89%.

-Coming into today, shares of the athletic apparel maker had gained 2.64% in the past month.
-In that same time, the Consumer Discretionary sector gained 0.27%, while the S&P 500 gained 2.62%.
+Coming into today, shares of the athletic apparel maker had gained 1.31% in the past month.
+In that same time, the Consumer Discretionary sector lost 1.19%, while the S&P 500 gained 2.35%.

-Investors might also notice recent changes to analyst estimates for NKE.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for NKE.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-NKE currently has a Zacks Rank of #4 (Sell).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+NKE is holding a Zacks Rank of #2 (Buy) right now.